muxitox/hidden-kinetic-ising/README.md

 This project contains an implementation of a Kinetic Ising model with latent hidden units that vary over time.

 [ERROR] Random numger generator calls have been modified to correctly invoke to Gaussian functions, some experiments must be remade.
+Make sure H biases are set to 0, only J are initialized.

 ## Description of the code